October Sky: Critical response

-Accolades
+Awards

-October Sky won three awards, including: the OCIC Award for Joe Johnston at the Ajijic International Film Festival 1999, the Critics' Choice Movie Awards for Best Family Film in 2000, and the Humanitas Prize 1999 for Featured Film Category.
+October Sky won three awards, including the OCIC Award for Joe Johnston at the Ajijic International Film Festival, the Critics' Choice Award for Best Family Film, and the Humanitas Prize for Featured Film Category.
+(Note: Attributed to multiple references:)

 Differences between the film and book

-The film was praised for its portrayal of 1950s Appalachia despite several major and minor differences from the book on which it is based.
+October Sky was praised for its portrayal of 1950s Appalachia despite the differences between it and the book upon which it is based.